r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 have different versions.
 That would be easiest to solve by upgrading the Msys2 packages in both installations of Rtools.

+Care must be taken not to mix multiple installations of Msys2 environments.
+To reduce the risk, it is recommended to refrain from including an Msys2 installation to user/system `PATH`.

+One needs to be careful with third party tools for installing software on Windows, such as `winget`, when using multiple installations of Rtools: these tools may offer to upgrade say `Rtools42` by `Rtools43`, which would not be desirable in such case.

 R version 4.1 and 4.0 would automatically use Rtools40 as documented for those versions (with the necessity to put the build tools on PATH, as documented).
-R 4.2 automatically uses Rtools42 and R-devel now Rtools43.
+R 4.2 automatically uses Rtools42 and R-devel now uses Rtools43.

 Note that mixing build tools from different versions of Msys2 may not work due to incompatibilities in the Cygwin/Msys runtime in those versions (this is also the case of Git for Windows).
-It is not a good idea to put tools from different versions on PATH, nor to call from an Msys2 bash tools from a different installation.
-However, the toolchain and libraries themselves (`c:\rtools43\x86_64-w64-mingw32.static.posix` in Rtools43, `c:\rtools42\x86_64-w64-mingw32.static.posix` in Rtools42 or `c:\rtools40\mingw64` in Rtools40) do not link to the Cygwin/Msys runtime and hence can be used from an external Msys2 installation.
+It is not a good idea to put tools from different versions on PATH, nor to use Msys2 bash tools from a different installation.

+However, the toolchain and libraries themselves (`c:\rtools43\x86_64-w64-mingw32.static.posix` in Rtools43, `c:\rtools42\x86_64-w64-mingw32.static.posix` in Rtools42 or
+`c:\rtools40\mingw64` in Rtools40) do not link to the Cygwin/Msys runtime and hence can be used from an external Msys2 installation.
 Please note that